Kokseng1/AccessibleT3/README.md

 1. Open your web browser and navigate to:
    </br> `http://localhost:3000`
-2. You can interact with the game as a player.
-To test multiplayer functionality:

-- Open multiple tabs in the same browser.
-- Alternatively, use different browsers (like Chrome and Firefox) or incognito/private mode in your browser to simulate multiple players.
+2. Use different browsers (like Chrome and Firefox) or incognito/private mode in your browser to simulate multiple players to test multiplayer functionality: